 - 1 tablespoon milk, or more as needed

 - 500 grams (1.1 pounds) ripe apricots, quartered

 - 1 tablespoon crème fraîche (substitute heavy cream and/or sour cream)

 - 1 egg

 - confectioner's sugar

-Pour the batter into the pan and spread it around with a spatula.
-Add the apricots on top, arranging them in a pretty circular pattern.
+- Pour the batter into the pan and spread it around with a spatula.
+Arrange the apricots on top, skin side down, in a circular pattern.

-In a small bowl, combine the crème fraîche, sugar and egg, beating them with a fork, and pour this mixture evenly over the top of the cake.
+- In a small bowl, combine the crème fraîche, sugar and egg, and beat with a fork.
+Pour evenly over the top of the cake.

 - Bake for 40 minutes, until golden.
 Leave it in the turned off oven for another 10 minutes.

 - Serve slightly warm, at room temperature or cold, dusting with confectioner's sugar at the last minute.